 Hardware breakpoints are supported by debugging hardware inside the PIC.
 Consequently, the number of hardware breakpoints is strictly limited by the hardware.

 Hardware breakpoints are more flexible.
 They may be triggered not only by the execution of the selected point in the code, but also by read or write memory access at the specified location.
 They can be added, chaged, moved, deleted or disabled as needed.

-NSDS uses hardware breakpoints for debugging operations such as stepping in and out of functions.
+Hardware breakpoints can also be used for debugging operations such as stepping in and out of functions.
 Therefore, if all hardware breakpoints are used up, such operations become unavailable.

 NSDSP allows watching unlimited number of variables in data memory while the processor is halted, as well as changing these variables.